 Who is Moves Good for?

-But, I do like that Moves allows you to pay it back week by week instead of the full amount taken out in one day.
-That’s easier to budget for and I wish I had that kind of option available to me a couple of years ago.
+But, I do like that Moves allows you to pay it back weekly instead of the full amount taken out in one day.
+That’s easier to budget for, and I wish I had that kind of option available to me a couple of years ago.

 Finally, it’s nice to see a company recognize that drivers and couriers need access to financial services and are worthy of investing in.
 It’s hard enough for gig workers to qualify for certain business funding, car loans, and more.
 With Moves, there’s one place to track your earnings, see historical earnings, and get access to financial services we might not otherwise have been aware of.